 Just a few years ago, AIDS in Washington had become such a dangerous threat that federal officials in the DC offices of the US global AIDS effort used to say with somber cynicism that Washington itself should be part of the extraordinary global push.

-DC, they said, should have been the 16th PEPFAR country — PEPFAR — standing for President’s Emergency Plan for AIDS Relief, which was started by President George W. Bush in 2003 to fight AIDS in 15 countries where the problem was among the worst in the world.
+DC, they said, should have been the 16th PEPFAR country.
+PEPFAR, which stands for President’s Emergency Plan for AIDS Relief, was started by President George W. Bush in 2003 to fight AIDS in 15 countries where the problem was among the worst in the world.

 But Washington, which will be host to the International AIDS Conference next month, attracting attention to the homegrown epidemic from more than 20,000 participants, is finally getting a handle on how to fight AIDS effectively.